-Early in my career I was part of a team that helped Key Bank, Eaton Corporation and the Rock & Roll Hall of Fame take their first steps onto the World Wide Web.
-We also developed digital sales and recruiting applications for the Cleveland Indians and Ernst & Young LLP.
-Later I worked with Jack Morton Worldwide to develop print, video and interactive assets for companies including PeopleSoft, Amgen and JP Morgan.
+Prior to 2002 I was part of a team that designed and coded the Rock & Roll Hall of Fame + Museum's first website.
+We also developed multimedia sales and recruiting tools for the Cleveland Indians and Ernst & Young LLP.
+Later, I worked with Jack Morton Worldwide to develop print, video and interactive assets for companies like PeopleSoft and JP Morgan.